-Why D.C. is struggling to boost vaccinations in low-income Black neighborhoods
+D.C.’s vaccine disparities are as big as ever.
+Here’s why poor Black areas are so far behind.

 “As a government, you have to center your work around racial equity from the outset — if you don’t, you will be playing catch-up,” said Kenyan R. McDuffie (D-Ward 5), who was among the first council members to criticize the city’s vaccine distribution.
 “And the District of Columbia, as is the case with many cities, has been playing catch-up.”

+The Biden administration on Thursday pledged $10 billion to address racial disparities in vaccine distribution — including $6 billion for community health centers, which primarily serve low-income communities of color.
+President Biden said the funding would help reach “the hardest-hit and most vulnerable communities.”

-Lisa Fitzpatrick, a physician based in Ward 8, spends several days a month handing out literature and promoting the vaccine on street corners as part of her health literacy organization Grapevine Health.
+Those are the people Lisa Fitzpatrick focuses on through Grapevine Health, the health literacy organization she founded.
+Fitzpatrick spends several days a month handing out literature and promoting the vaccine on the streets of Ward 7 and Ward 8.
+She hears from some people who don’t trust the vaccine, and from others who say they want it because they know Black people are disproportionately dying from the virus.

-She hears some residents say they want the vaccine because they know Black people are disproportionately dying from the virus.
-But they also struggle to access the shots, Fitzpatrick said, losing out to people who are more plugged in and on top of the latest developments.
+Many have struggled to access the shots, Fitzpatrick said, losing out to people who are more plugged in and on top of the latest developments.

 “If you think about who’s getting the vaccine, it’s because convenience is not really a factor for them,” Fitzpatrick said.
 “They’re able to get online in a timely fashion and get the slots.
 They’re able to drive to wherever [appointments] are.”